Teen drama 'Hot Summer Nights' is a humid, stylized showcase for Timothée Chalamet: EW review

 But hark, complications!
 Hunter’s sister McKayla (It Follows’ Maika Monroe) also happens to be the prettiest girl in all the Cod, a teenage siren Daniel tumbles for the minute he finds her dumping her rich-bohunk boyfriend of the moment at the local drive-in.
 And he keeps falling, even as the weed business begins expanding dangerously into regional gangster territory.

 Bynum shoots it all in high pop-pastiche style, with a near-constant barrage of neon freeze frames, slow-pan party shots, and romantic montages set to an eclectic, decade-spanning soundtrack (Tarzan Boy, David Bowie, Roxette, Suicide).
 He gives the boilerplate story his own earnest energy, and manages to fit in featured cameos from veteran actors like Thomas Jane and William Fichtner.
-(Brooklyn star Emory Cohn also shows up briefly to chew diner waffles and scenery, with extra butter.)
+(Brooklyn star Emory Cohen also shows up briefly to chew diner waffles and scenery, with extra butter.)

-It’s clear Bynum is a cinefile; nearly every setup recalls some other classic movie moment, from Rebel Without a Cause to Virgin Suicides to Boogie Nights.
+It’s clear Bynum is a cinephile; nearly every setup recalls some other classic movie moment, from Rebel Without a Cause to Virgin Suicides to Boogie Nights.
 Whether he’s purposefully making his own sort of tribute to them all or merely churning out a secondhand remix is hard to say.
-Either way Summer sweats on, dutifully fulfilling a destiny telegraphed from the start.
+Either way, Summer sweats on, dutifully fulfilling a destiny telegraphed from the start.
 C+

 Comments